 The following provides some useful information for faculty members.

-A workshop for new instructors in Arts and Sciences will take place on Monday, August 29, 2016 from 3:00 to 5:00pm in Williams 301.
+A workshop for new instructors in Arts and Sciences will take place on to be determined for September 2021.
 Please note that this session is not the same as the orientation and teaching workshop for new standing faculty that you may have received information about.
 The workshop for new lecturers - which runs later in the day than the new faculty session - will provide participants with the chance to learn more about teaching at Penn in particular, and will be appropriate for all lecturers new to Penn regardless of experience level.
 Staff from the Center for Teaching and Learning will lead this practical discussion.

 We encourage you to make use of the website designed to help all new instructors prepare for their first semester: Resources for New Faculty at the Center for Teaching and Learning.
 The site provides important basic information for instructors.
 It will also connect instructors to helpful resources to utilize as the semester gets underway.